-Calling in a professional insolvency practitioner will help to avoid inadvertent wrongful trading.
+Calling in a professional insolvency practitioner at this stage will help to ensure you are adhering to your responsibilities as the director of an insolvent company.
 Begbies Traynor is the largest UK business recovery practice and can provide you with experienced practitioners to take on this role.

 It is important to note that once liquidation gets underway, you and other directors will lose control over the company and its assets.
 When directors and shareholders decide to undergo this process, it is called a Creditors’ Voluntary Liquidation.